-A start condition interrupt will wakeup the processor from all sleep modes.
+A start condition interrupt will wake up the processor from all sleep modes.

-• Bit 6 - USIOIF: Counter Overflow Interrupt Flag
+Bit 6 - USIOIF: Counter Overflow Interrupt Flag

-This flag is set (one) when the 4-bit counter overflows (that is, at the transition from 15 to 0).
+This flag is set (one) when the 4-bit counter overflows (i.e., at the transition from 15 to 0).
 An interrupt will be generated when the flag is set while the USIOIE bit in USICR and the Global Interrupt Enable Flag are set.
 The flag will only be cleared if a one is written to the USIOIF bit.
 Clearing this bit will release the counter overflow hold of SCL in Two-wire mode.

-A counter overflow interrupt will wakeup the processor from Idle sleep mode.
+A counter overflow interrupt will wake up the processor from Idle sleep mode.